Elyk-Adnuram/Weather-App/README.md

 ## Deployment

-The project has been deployed to Netlify and the live version can be viewed at: https://warm-flan-492f01.netlify.app/
+This project has been deployed to Netlify and the live version can be viewed at: https://warm-flan-492f01.netlify.app/

 Alternatively, clone the repository to your local machine and install the node modules with the command 'npm install' thereafter to run this project use`npm start`